google sheets

 Ensure multiple dropdown selections work correctly by removing any leading or trailing whitespace in the dropdown options.
 This helps prevent issues related to selection recognition.

-Creating a drop-down list in Google Sheets with color can streamline your data entry processes and improve readability.
-However, Sourcetable makes answering these types of questions even easier.
+Creating a drop-down list in Google Sheets with color can streamline your data entry processes, but it requires learning complex functions and features.
+Sourcetable offers a simpler solution.